osteensco/switchboard/README.md

 ## Getting Started (Python Example)

-Here’s a conceptual look at how you would define a workflow with the Python SDK.
+Here’s a conceptual look at how you would define a workflow with the Python SDK (requires Python3.11+).

 ### 1. Define your tasks